evildmp/BrachioGraph/README.rst

 At its heart is a Raspberry Pi Zero and some relatively simple custom software, driving three servo motors.

-The mechanical hardware can be built from nothing but stiff card, a ball-point pen and some glue.
-The only tools required are a ruler, a sharp knife, a screwdriver and something to make holes in the card.
+The mechanical hardware can be built from nothing but stiff card, a pen or pencil and some glue.
+The only tools required are a ruler and a sharp knife.

 Almost everything required can be found in a desk or kitchen drawer.
 The entire device can be built with no special skills in about an hour.